 - service unavailable – DNS failure

-Unlike some error messages that have a lengthy list of causes, the 503 error is generally due to one of only three scenarios.
+Unlike some error messages with lengthy causes, the HTTP 503 error is generally due to one of only three scenarios.

 1. Server maintenance